-All Beretta barrels, are designed for use with factory steel shot cartridges loaded to international standard specifications.
+All Beretta barrels, as well as the "SP" (Steel Proof) Beretta choke tubes, are designed for use with factory steel shot cartridges loaded to international standard specifications.
+When steel shot cartridges are fired, the best results are obtained by using open chokes (C0000/CL, 0000/IC, 000/M).
+Full choke constrictions (0/F, 00/M) when using steel shot, do not increase pattern density and will distort normal pattern density, accelerating wear and tear.
 The use of reloaded or remanufactured ammunition can increase the likelihood of excessive pressure, case rupture or other defects in the ammunition.